 More Information About Colocasia

-Elephant ears, like amny tropical aroids, will not take a notion to grow vigorously until the summer temperatures escalate into the upper 80's...just like real elephants, elephant ears like it hot.
+Elephant ears, like many tropical aroids, will not take a notion to grow vigorously until the summer temperatures escalate into the upper 80's...just like real elephants, elephant ears like it hot.
 Like many semi-tropical plants that have some cold hardiness, elephant ears should be well established prior to the onset of cold weather.
 If you buy colocasia for your garden, then it is better to do so earlier in the year rather than later.
-Try pairing your elephant ears with other bold tropicals like canna, musa, hedychium, bog plants like hymenocallis or sarracenia or with complementary plants like ornamental grasses, echinacea, crinum, or iris.

 Plant Delights Nursery has one of the largest collections of new, unusual, and rare elephant ears on the market today.
-If you are looking to buy elephant ears/taro plants, please check out our list of colocasia for sale below!
+If you are looking to buy elephant ears/taro plants, please check out our list of colocasia for sale!

 Check out our in depth article on Elephant Ears.